A VAR_IN_OUT variable is an input/output variable, which is part of a POU interface and serves

 Passing bit variables: A bit variable cannot be passed directly to a

-variable because it needs an intermediate variable. -
+VAR_IN_OUTvariable because it needs an intermediate variable. -

 Passing properties: Not permitted.

-If a string is passed as a variable or a constant to a formal VAR_IN_OUT CONSTANT
+If a string is passed as a variable or a constant to a formal VAR_IN_OUT CONSTANT variable, then the string is automatically passed completely.
+You do not have to

 check the string length.